University Library, University of Illinois at Urbana-Champaign

 Servicemen using the library.
 Additional caption reads: The A.L.A. has placed libraries in 230 hospitals.
 The men in hospitals and camps here and overseas need your magazines.
 As soon as you have read them, place a stamp on the notice on the cover, and mail.

-In the Library of the American Library Association at Fort Riley, Kansas.
+Camp Library of the American Library Association at Camp Funston, Kansas

 Image | 1918 |